star-hengxing/libuipc/README.md

 ### Automatic Dependency Installation

-We use `vcpkg.json` to manage the dependencies.
-Normally, when you build with CMake, the dependencies will be automatically installed by vcpkg.
+The rest dependencies are all managed by vcpkg, they will be automatically installed in the CMake Configuration step.

-If the automatic installation fails, please raise an issue with the CMake error message given by the above command.
+If the automatic installation fails, please raise an issue with the CMake error message.

-You can also try install the dependencies [manually](#manaully-dependency-installation).
+You can also try install the dependencies [manually](#manaully-dependency-installation) as a temporary workaround.

 ### Build Project